adarshtri/my-mac-system-utilities/README.md

     min: 25, this means the utility will notify you to plugin if your battery level is less than 25 and you are not plugged in

     max: 95, this means the utility will notify you to plug out if your battery level is more than 95 and you are plugged in

+2. Directory cleaner and alert manager: If your "downloads" folder is always full of files with different and format and you wished someone could automatically sort it based on file formats behind your back, this utility is for you.
+It manages everything based on how you configure your directory cleaner in configuration file.
+It also gives you an alert on how many files have been cleared up in each directory.

+    Configurations for directory cleaner

+        "directory_cleaner": {
+            "active": true,
+            "directories": {

+                "/Users/atrivedi/Projects/tmp/": {
+                    "format_directory_map": {
+                        "pdf": "PDF",
+                        "py": "Python",
+                        "*": "other_format"
+                    },
+                    "active": true
+                }
+            }
+        }

+    a.
+The configurations for directory cleaner go under the key "directory_cleaner".

+    b.
+The "active" key under main "directory_cleaner" is to control the whole cleaner utility which when set to true will run the cleaner otherwise would skip running it.

+    c. "directories" key specifies which all directories to watch for cleaning.

+    d. "format_directory_map" is the key which tells which all file formats to watch and where to put them once there is a new file with that format.
+So "pdf": "PDF" means if any .pdf file comes in /Users/atrived/Projects/tmp then it will be moved to /Users/atrived/Projects/tmp/PDF.

+    e.
+If you specify "*" in place of format, that means all other formats.
+So "*": "other_format" will put any file other than with extensions py and pdf to other_format directory of
+    /Users/atrived/Projects/tmp.

+    f.
+A directory level "active" configuration is provided to control every directory for cleanup.